jckuri/pneumonia_detector/FDA_Submission.md

 **Patient Population Description for FDA Validation Dataset:**

+The FDA Validation Dataset has 3 patients.<br/>
+Their ages are 58, 61, and 81 years.
+The 3 patients are male.
+There is no female patient.
+From all 6 exams:
+- 5 exams are DX and 1 exam is CT;
+- 4 exams show no finding; 1 exam show cardiomegaly; and 1 exam show effusion;
+- 5 exams took an image of the chest and 1 exam took an image of the ribcage;
+- 3 exams has the PA position; 2 exams has the AP position; and 1 exam has XX position.

 **Ground Truth Acquisition Methodology:**

 The **gold standard** for detecting pneumonia in chest X-ray images is to send a biopsy to the laboratory.
 This method is super accurate to consider it ground truth.
 But it is more expensive and slower.